melosso/portway/Documentation/docs/reference/entity-config.md

 - **Text** (`text/plain`) - Raw file serving
 - **Images** (`image/*`) - Raw file serving

-## Composite Entity Configuration
+## Endpoint: Composite

 Composite entities orchestrate multiple operations in a single transaction.
+It's important to know that the composite request relies on the **Proxy** endpoint layer (meaning no other endpoint types can be used here).

 ### Sales Order Example